wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-connector-example.md

 ### Spreadsheet Read Operation

-1. Invoke the SpreadsheetAPI with the following URL.
-Application such as [Postman](https://www.postman.com/) can be used to invoke the API.
-Obtain the Spreadsheet ID from the step 1.
+Invoke the SpreadsheetAPI with the following URL.
+An application such as [Postman](https://www.postman.com/) can be used to invoke the API.
+Obtain the Spreadsheet ID from step 1.
 ```
   Resource method: POST
   URL: http://localhost:8290/spreadsheet/read